Barbados entry requirements for Luxembourg passport holders

 Valid passport

-Your Luxembourg passport needs to be valid for the full duration of your stay in Barbados.
-No minimum validity period beyond your departure date is required by Barbadian law, but airlines may enforce a 6-month rule — check with your carrier before flying.
+Your Luxembourg passport needs to be valid only for the time you plan to stay in Barbados.
+Airlines may ask for 6 months validity beyond your departure date — check with your carrier before flying.

 Required